kubeshop/tracetest/docs/installing.md

 Tracetest uses [Jaeger Query Service `16685` port](https://www.jaegertracing.io/docs/1.32/deployment/#query-service--ui) to find Traces using gRPC protocol.

-The commands below will install Tracetest connecting to Jaeger tracing backend on `jaeger-query:16685`.
+The commands below will install Tracetest connecting to the Jaeger tracing backend on `jaeger-query:16685`.

 ```sh
 # Install Kubeshop Helm repo and update it